IQSS/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 Making Changes to Docker Images
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you're interested in using Minishift for development and want to change the Dataverse code, you will need to get set up to create Docker images based on your changes and push them to a Docker registry such as Docker Hub.
+If you're interested in using Minishift for development and want to change the Dataverse code, you will need to get set up to create Docker images based on your changes and push them to a Docker registry such as Docker Hub (or Minishift's internal registry, if you can get that working, mentioned below).
 See the section below on Docker for details.

 Using Minishift for day to day Dataverse development might be something we want to investigate in the future.
 These blog posts talk about developing Java applications using Minishift/OpenShift: